zeromask1337/lazygit/docs/Fixup_Commits.md

 creates a commit with the appropriate subject line.

-Don't confuse this with the lowercase "f" command ("Fixup commit"); that one squashes the selected command into its parent, this is not what we want here.
+Don't confuse this with the lowercase "f" command ("Fixup commit"); that one squashes the selected commit into its parent, this is not what we want here.

 ## Squashing fixup commits